System Design Space

 2010

-In 2010, Daniel Abadi proposed PACELC as a response to the limits of CAP: a partition-time model alone is not enough if you also want to explain the cost of ordinary distributed-database operation.
-The idea was articulated in the paper "Consistency Tradeoffs in Modern Distributed Database System Design".
+In 2010, Daniel Abadi proposed PACELC to close a blind spot in CAP: a partition-time model alone is not enough if you also have to explain the cost of ordinary distributed-database operation.
+The core idea is laid out in the paper "Consistency Tradeoffs in Modern Distributed Database System Design".

 Visualizing the latency-consistency trade-off